SpikeTheDragon40k/sshman/README.md

 # sshman

 `sshman` is a simple command-line SSH key and connection manager that stores your SSH entries securely in an encrypted vault file (`vault.vssh`).
-It supports adding, listing, updating, deleting, and searching SSH entries, generating RSA key pairs, copying SSH commands to the clipboard, and launching direct SSH connections.
+Unlike traditional SSH key managers that save private keys as files (e.g., in `~/.ssh`), **`sshman` keeps SSH private keys encrypted inside the vault file and loads them only in memory during use**, greatly reducing the risk of key leakage from disk.
+It supports adding, listing, updating, deleting, and searching SSH entries, generating RSA key pairs, copying SSH commands to the clipboard, sending public keys to remote servers, and launching direct SSH connections.

 ---

 ## Features

-- Encrypted vault storage using AES-GCM and Argon2 for key derivation
+* Encrypted vault storage using AES-GCM and Argon2 for key derivation
+* SSH private keys securely stored only inside the encrypted vault file and kept in memory during usage (no keys saved as separate files on disk)
-- Secure password prompt with hidden input
+* Secure password prompt with hidden input
-- Custom vault file with `.vssh` extension
+* Custom vault file with `.vssh` extension
-- Add, update, delete, list, and search SSH entries (name, user, host, key path)
+* Add, update, delete, list, and search SSH entries (name, user, host, key data)
-- Generate RSA SSH key pairs using system `ssh-keygen`
+* Generate RSA SSH key pairs internally without writing private keys to disk
+* Send public keys to remote servers for passwordless login setup
-- Copy SSH command to clipboard for quick use
+* Copy SSH command to clipboard for quick use
-- Direct SSH connection launch from vault entries
+* Direct SSH connection launch from vault entries

 ---